influxdata/influxdb-operator/README.md

 ---

-This is very much a work in progress.
-Please stand-by.
+This repo is very much a work in progress and the work is on pause so for now the repo has been archived as read-only.
+If/when the work picks up, it will continue here.